wolfm2/openframeworks/assignments/assignment_02.md

 Clone the repo to your computer.

-create a directory in the repository called  "Assignment_2"
+Create a directory in the repository called  "Assignment_2"

 Compile and run the example in ["Testing Your Setup"](https://openframeworks.cc/setup/xcode/)